Adopted February 2019

 Teachers are advised not to make unnecessary physical contact with children.
-However a distressed child may need reassurance involving physical comforting such as a Parent might provide.
+However, a distressed child may need reassurance involving physical comforting such as a parent might provide.
 Physical punishment is illegal as is any form of physical response to misbehaviour, unless it is by way of restraint using the minimum force necessary to ensure the safety of the children / adults involved.
-See Guidelines for Physical Interventions & Restrictive Practices
+See Guidelines for Physical Interventions & Restrictive Practices.

 Whenever possible this should be done in the presence of others.
 First-aid to a pupil should also be administered whenever possible in the presence of others.
 Following any incident where a Teacher feels that his / her actions may be misconstrued, a written report of the incident should be submitted immediately to the Principal.

 Induction of Teachers and Ancillary Staff

 We monitor trends in non-attendance in terms of possible neglect, physical or emotional abuse.
+See Attendance Policy

 Toileting / Intimate Care Needs